avalabek/thirty-days-of-JS/README.md

 * using transitions to animiate in CSS
 * translateY to move things
 * CSS syntax >* for example
-* this is so much cooler than sliders and just CSS
+* this is so much cooler than sliders and just it's just CSS!
 * conversion to gif made dog's white background pixelated in demo

 ## Day 6 - Type Ahead: Search and highlight cities using fetch() May 10, 2018